Irvington Extended Day Hybrid Learning All Day Care

 Withdrawal from IED:

 A 30-day written notice must be submitted to the IED office.
 If the appropriate notification is not supplied, parents are responsible for payment of the total fee for that month.
-If your child is in attendance for the month of May, you will be responsible for June’s tuition.

 It is very important that IED be informed of any changes in the following areas:

 - Phone numbers and emergency contacts.
 IED must be able to reach you in case of an emergency.

 - Absence or late arrival of your child.

 - Whenever someone other than an authorized person is to pick up your child.
 You will be charged $10 if IED has to call to verify that someone is allowed to pick up your child.

 - Anyone who comes to pick up your child must have identification!
 This includes older siblings.

 IED always welcomes an exchange of information.
 We care about your opinions and realize it is important to have a bond of trust in working with your child.
 Your child’s IED teacher will be able to share information with you very briefly due to the fact that she/he must simultaneously be available for other children and parents.
 If you want to have an extended, uninterrupted talk about your child, please make an appointment with the Director.